Dual Enrollment Educator Scholarship

 College Signing Day was created to celebrate ALL students making the commitment to pursue postsecondary options.
 Our goal is to promote excitement and awareness around the importance of making plans beyond high school, at all age levels, whether a student is enrolling in a 2 or 4-year college or university, enlisting in the armed forces, or registering for a certification or trade program.

-By participating, you will help to expand opportunities for young people in your community by exposing students to career and college options.
-This toolkit will provide you with examples and a range of resources and ideas to make your event a success!
-For any questions, please contact Sam Garetson, GEAR UP Program Manager, firstname.lastname@example.org, or Maria Lillrose, ETS College Access Manager, email@example.com.Read More
+Please plan on participating, you will help to expand opportunities for young people in your community by exposing students to career and college options.
+For any questions, please contact Sam Garetson, GEAR UP Program Manager, firstname.lastname@example.org, or Maria Lillrose, ETS College Access Manager, email@example.com.

 The Free Application for Federal Student Aid (FAFSA) is an integral part of applying for college, scholarships, work-study, grants, and more.
 Reach Higher Montana gives you the tools and resources to support your student’s FAFSA needs.
 Use our information to help your students reach higher!